mbrils/IMAU-FDM/README.md

-# IMAU-FDM
+# IMAU-FDM v1.2G
-This git repository contains the Fortran code of the latest version of the IMAU Firn Densification Model (IMAU-FDM).
+This git repository contains the Fortran code of version 1.2G of the IMAU Firn Densification Model (IMAU-FDM).
+The development of IMAU-FDM has moved to the following repository: https://github.com/IMAU-ice-and-climate/IMAU-FDM.
+For the latest version of the code, please look there.

 ## Code description